Frequently Asked Questions

 We Wished This Product Existed.
 So We Made It.

-When working with a very special dead tree that we recently milled, we were looking for the most natural way to finish it, something truly safe for the home, safe to eat off of, something that protected the wood, gave it a wonderful protection, and felt amazing to interact with.
+When working with a very special dead tree that we recently milled, we were looking for the most natural way to finish it.
+Something truly safe for the home, safe to eat off of, protected the wood, and felt amazing to interact with.
 We scoured the market and found nothing up to our standards, so we decided to dedicate our lives to creating it ourselves.

 Tell Me About Your Recipe